TNDC2002/PEproject/documents/report.md

 - Ratings: Users value the ability to read and contribute to ratings.
 They want a platform that encourages user feedback, enabling them to make informed decisions and engage in discussions with other movie enthusiasts.
 - Flexible Rental Options: Users prefer flexible rental options, including various pricing plans with understandable cost to spend.
 They want the freedom to choose the rental plan that suits their preferences and viewing habits.
 - Cross-Platform Compatibility: Users want the flexibility to access SmashBruh on multiple devices, including web browsers, smartphones, tablets, and smart TVs.
 They expect a seamless experience that allows them to pick up where they left off across different devices.
-- Simple Payment Processing: Users don't have to worry about payment system because we uses simple calculation (addtion, subtraction, multiplication and division) based on what users have chosen to be their pricing plan mentioned in the previous part.
+- Simple Payment Processing: Users don't have to worry about payment system because we uses simple calculation (addition, subtraction, multiplication and division) based on what users have chosen to be their pricing plan mentioned in the previous part.

 By addressing these user requirements, SmashBruh can provide a user-centric experience that meets the expectations of movie enthusiasts, offering them a vast selection of content, seamless navigation and personalized recommendations.